Private: Sunita Mathur, BScPT, MSc, PhD

 Toronto, Ontario, M5G 1V7

 Sunita Mathur is a physiotherapist and Associate Professor in the Dept of Physical Therapy.
 She completed her BSc in physiotherapy and MSc from Dalhousie University, PhD in Human Kinetics (Exercise Physiology) from the University of British Columbia, and a post-doctoral fellowship at the University of Florida.

 Sunita leads the Muscle Function and Performance Lab in the Dept of Physical Therapy.
 She is also the co-founder and co-Chair of the Canadian Network for Rehabilitation and Exercise for Solid Organ Transplant Optimal Recovery (CAN-RESTORE) and the Theme 5 Co-Lead for the Canadian Donation and Transplantation Research Program (CDTRP).

 More information about CAN-RESTORE can be found at www.canrestore.ca

-Sunita is also a member of the Cardiorespiratory Division of the Canadian Physiotherapy Association, the Canadian Respiratory Health Professionals of The Lung Association and the Canadian Society of Exercise Physiology.
+Sunita is also a member of the Cardiorespiratory Division of the Canadian Physiotherapy Association, the Canadian Thoracic Society, The Lung Health Foundation and the Canadian Society of Exercise Physiology.

 Janaudis-Ferreira T*, Mathur S*, Deliva R, Howes N, Patterson C, Rakel A, So S, Wickerson L, White M, Avitzur Y, Johnston O, Heywood N, Singh S, Holdsworth S. Exercise for Solid Organ Transplant Candidates and Recipients: A Joint Position Statement of the Canadian Society of Transplantation and CAN-RESTORE.
 Transplantation.
 2019 Sept; 103(9): e220–e238.